 Ageing report, Queue wise TAT, Overall TAT report channel wise) and escalation report to be built.

 Another queue “ATM support” to be added to the workflow.
 Offsite cases can be assigned to this queue to get data like video footage.
-The ATM support queue to be able to submit the work item back to offsite queue
+The ATM support queue to be able to submit the work item back to offsite queue.
+File attachment needed at ATM support (Zip file only)

-Another queue Clearing to be added with decision as submit or reject to initiator.
+Another queue Clearing to be added with decision as submit or reject to initiator.refer to Atm dispute team

 Any cases where “dispute related to” field value is “cheque” case to be assigned to Clearing queue.
+For offsite cases.

 Switch/GCC cases to be assigned directly to onshore team.
 All other cases to be assigned to offshore team.

-Existing ATM report to be amended to show all the fields captured in the work item.
+Existing ATM report “TS_ATM_dispute” to be amended to show these additional fields (customer name, transaction date, transaction time, remarks captured in the work item.

-Another decision required for invalid disputes as “invalid dispute”
+Another decision required for invalid disputes as “invalid dispute”.

 SMS content to be reviewed and amended at each stage.